awlondon/d9l294il0oqy-dqr3/docs/05_training_and_media/VIDEO_AND_SORA_INSTRUCTIONS.md

 The goal: create a **coherent, reusable training library** that is:
 - Short, clear, and visually consistent
-- Easy to map to roles and modules (Host, Play Attendant, Café, Manager, etc.)
+- Easy to map to roles and modules (Host, Play Attendant, Cafe, Manager, etc.)
 - Easy to regenerate or update with Sora or other video tools

 ---